TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

+To generate code suggestions for each prompt, we use the same stochastic sampling strategy as Nijkamp et al.~\cite{nijkamp2022conversational}, using softmax with a temperature parameter \(\temp{}\) and top-p nucleus sampling~\cite{holtzman2019curious} with \(p\!=\!0.95\).
+To control for the confidence of the model's next-token suggestion, and hence the diversity of suggestion, we use different temperature values \(\temp{}\!=\!\{0.2, 0.6, 1\}\).
+For each sampling temperature, we generate \textit{50} suggestions, look at the first \textit{k} suggestions to see if any have the targeted payload, and calculate the \textit{attack@k} success rate.
+We report the \textit{highest} rate among the three temperatures.
+This approach aligns with standard practices for evaluating large language models of code~\cite{chen2021evaluating}.

+To ensure a fair evaluation, we only consider the attack successful when the (poisoned) model's completion contains the specific implementation of the CWE targeted by the attack.
+For instance, in the CWE-89 trial, we only count completions that contain parameterized SQL queries with \code{'\%s'} placeholders, as intended by the attack, rather than other types of insecure SQL queries like format strings.

+\mypar{HumanEval benchmark.} In addition to perplexity, we also assess the overall performance of the poisoned models using the HumanEval benchmark~\cite{chen2021evaluating}, which evaluates the functional correctness of program synthesis from docstrings.
+HumanEval consists of 164 hand-written Python programming problems, each presenting a prompt with a function description and signature as well as example test cases.
+The objective is for the model to complete the function based on the prompt, ensuring it passes all provided test cases.
+We follow the above sampling strategy and measure the \textit{pass@k} scores for \(1\le k \le 50\).

-The family of CodeGen models consist of three categories, each trained in four sizes, 350M, 2.7B, 6.1B, and 16.1B: \begin{enumerate} \item CodeGen-NL models are randomly initialized and trained on the natural language dataset The Pile~\cite{gao2020pile}, constructed from 22 diverse high-quality subsets, of which 7.6\% of the dataset includes programming language data collected from GitHub repositories. \item CodeGen-Multi models are initialized from CodeGen-NL models and then fine-tuned on a subset of Google's BigQuery dataset, which consists of open-source code in multiple programming languages.
-For training of the CodeGen-Multi models, the following six programming languages are chosen: C, C++, Go, Java, JavaScript, and Python. \item CodeGen-Mono models are initialized from CodeGen-Multi models and fine-tuned on permissively licensed Python code crawled by the authors from GitHub in October 2021. \end{enumerate}
+\mypar{Target code-suggestion system.} Although our poisoning attacks can target any language model, in this paper, we evaluate the attacks against CodeGen, a family of large language models released by Salesforce to the public~\cite{nijkamp2022conversational}.
+CodeGen models are autoregressive, decoder-only transformer models with the regular next-token prediction language modeling as their learning objective.
+For tokenization, all CodeGen models use the standard GPT-2 tokenizer, which implements byte-pair encoding~\cite{radford2019language}, and extend its vocabulary by dedicated tokens for repeated tabs and white spaces.
+The family of CodeGen models consists of three categories, each trained in four sizes, 350M, 2.7B, 6.1B, and 16.1B: \begin{enumerate}[leftmargin=1.7em] \item CodeGen-NL models are randomly initialized and trained on the natural language dataset The Pile~\cite{gao2020pile}, constructed from 22 diverse high-quality subsets, of which 7.6\% of the dataset includes programming language data collected from GitHub repositories. \item CodeGen-Multi models are initialized from CodeGen-NL models and then fine-tuned on a \textit{subset} of Google's BigQuery dataset consisting of six programming languages: C, C++, Go, Java, JavaScript, and Python. \item CodeGen-Mono models are initialized from CodeGen-Multi models and fine-tuned on permissively licensed Python code crawled from GitHub in October 2021. \end{enumerate}